raj-gun/NonSysID/README.md

 - **Iterative OFR (iOFR)**: Improves term selection by iterating through multiple orthogonalisation paths to produce parsimonious models.
 - **Simulation-based Model Selection**: Ensures simulation stability and enhances long-term prediction accuracy.
 - **PRESS-statistic Integration**: Includes a PRESS-statistic based term selection criterion that aims to minimise the leave-one-out cross-validation error.
 Therefore, the model can be validated without requiring separate validation datasets.
 - **Reduced Computational Time (RCT)**: Optimized procedures to accelerate model term selection for complex NARX models.
+- - **Custom Householder QR Orthogonalisation**: Replaces the original Gram–Schmidt orthogonalisation in the FROLS/i-FRO procedure with an incremental Householder QR transformation.
+The customisation reconstructs each normalised candidate orthogonal regressor in the original sample coordinates, ensuring that the sample-wise PRESS-statistic updates remain mathematically equivalent to those in the original formulation.
+The original back-substitution method is retained for parameter estimation, thereby avoiding matrix inversion within the FROLS/i-FRO algorithm.

 ---